 The Military Started Advocating Abstinence During World War I

-During the early 1900s, the War Department demanded that soldiers be sexually abstinent.
-In an effort to fight venereal disease scourges, it issued pamphlets like one titled “Live Straight if You Would Shoot Straight” that stated “all loose women are dirty.”
+During the early 1900s, the War Department demanded that soldiers be abstinent.
+In an effort to fight venereal infection scourges, it issued pamphlets like one titled “Live Straight if You Would Shoot Straight” that stated “all loose women are dirty.”

 General John J. Pershing Promoted Abstinence But Contracted Gonorrhea Twice

-General John J. Pershing, commander of the American Expeditionary Forces in World War I, vocally supported the idea of an army free of venereal disease.
+General John J. Pershing, commander of the American Expeditionary Forces in WWI, vocally supported the idea of an army free of disease.
 He said that soldiers with VD were an "encumbrance to the army."
 Even though military generals at the time were outwardly critical of promiscuity, Pershing wasn't a great role model: he contracted gonorrhea twice as a serviceman.